-OFFICE HOURS: In addition to scheduled class times, I will hold "Office Hours" on Wednesdays at 10:00 a.m.
-EST, Fridays at 4:30 p.m.
+OFFICE HOURS: In addition to scheduled class times, I will hold "Office Hours" on Fridays at 4:00 p.m.
 EST, and upon request.

 REQUIRED COURSE TEXTS:

 The course text is The Art of Poetry, which is available from Classical Academic Press (www.Classi-calAcademicPress.com).